 Often, we talk to users who act as though their reviews on Vrbo, TripAdvisor and Airbnb will last forever.
 They spend a lot of time directing guests to leave reviews in those places - which is a good practice - but then they consider that the end of the line.
 The mentality goes - as long as reviews are good on the listing sites, your marketing is all set.
 But that's short-sighted.
 You should never assume that your reviews are safe with a listing site because:

 - You may stop advertising with the listing site which means your listings (and the associated reviews) will be taken down

 - Listing sites go out of business - who do you contact to get your reviews?

-- Your listing may need to be combined with a different account (merging businesses?) and the listing site may remove all your reviews in the process (eg. what TripAdvisor does).
+- Your listing may need to be combined with a different account (merging businesses?) and the listing site may remove all your reviews in the process.